-ESDC offers an intensive, 7-week program that walks aspiring entrepreneurs through the steps they need to take to successfully establish a business.
+ESDC offers an intensive, 15-week program that walks aspiring entrepreneurs through the steps they need to take to successfully establish a business.
 Business owners are hand-held from start to finish to maximize program success, while they learn how to apply that same knowledge independently in the future when they become ready to expand their business.
+Our upcoming Spanish-language entrepreneurship program will begin in January of 2023.
 Upon completion of the program, business owners will know how to:

 Business owners will learn how to gain information about potential customers in the area, existing competitors, etc.

 Through our partnership with a Chicago-based non-profit organization, aspiring business owners will have the opportunity to work directly with retired CEOs and other business experts to develop an effective business plan.

 Program participants will learn how to choose the business structure that provides them with the right balance of legal protections and benefits, and have a clear understanding of how that structure will influence their taxes and level of personal risk.

 Aspiring entrepreneurs will learn how to choose a business name that reflects their brand and captures the essence of their business.
 They will also learn how to legally protect themselves by conducting a search to ensure that the name isn’t being used by someone else.

 Program participants will learn how to complete and submit the application to register their business, and will be informed as to the fees they will need to pay in order to register their business with the State of Il.

 Business owners will learn how to apply for an Employer Identification Number (EIN) or an Individual Taxpayer Identification Number (ITIN), which they will need in order to pay federal taxes, hire employees, open a bank account, and apply for business licenses and permits.

 Program participants will learn which permits and licenses they need to remain legally compliant and will receive one-on-one assistance with the application process.
 They will also learn about any associated fees.